 Stainless Steel Fixed Braces

-Fixed braces are still the most common type of orthodontic brace.
+Fixed braces remain the most common type of orthodontic brace.

 With fixed braces, there is no plastic in the roof of the mouth.

 This means speech is unaffected and the flavour of food can be enjoyed fully.
-As the appliance cannot be removed, it acts full-time, and so it is very effective.
-Fixed braces are very good at achieving fine detail, and making the smile look really perfect!
+As the appliance cannot be removed, it acts full-time, and so it is one of the most effective treatments.

 During the early part of treatment, a thin archwire is fitted to link up all the brackets.